 It is possible to add calls to a Hyperoptic package, thanks to a Voice over IP (VoIP) phone service that lets you make and receive calls through an internet connection just like a landline phone.
 Opting for this service automatically includes free evening and weekend calls.

 Hyperoptic offers two call add-ons for its VoIP phone service:

 Anytime UK – free landline calls at any time for £3 a month.

-International – discounted international calls for £5 a month.
+International – discounted international calls at any time for £5 a month.

-Hyperoptic includes a 30-day guarantee with all of its broadband packages – that means that you can cancel your package within 30 days of your service’s activation with no penalty.
+Hyperoptic includes a 30-day guarantee with all its broadband packages, enabling new customers to cancel within 30 days of service activation without incurring any penalties.